scrabbletank/farhome-rules/farhome-2/rules-notes.md

 - Actions span both combat and non-combat purposes.
 Some actions are encounter powers, you can only perform so many encounter powers each encounter.
 - Do I turn casters into warlocks?
 Have an action under int/will/cha that unlocks that given spell tree, also have upgrades that give spell power.
 You can cast any number of cantrip spells, but all other spells cost spell power.
 When using spell power you can cast it at a level equal to your ability score?
 Seems busted unless numbers change, OR change magic completely to use no level and scale based on stat.
 - Spells have a stat requirement to learn, then can scale effects based on total ability in that school.
 For example firebolt requires an ability score of 0 (cantrip) and deals 1/0 + 0/1 for every 2 intelligence you have.
-- Cantrips only get increased effect if spellpower is used, otherwise is just baseline damage.
 - Use heavy/light wound dice for damage, add hits deal a minimum of 1 damage if attack exceeds by 2 or more, add DR to armor?
 - Some actions are reactions and used when it's not your turn.
 No limit on total reactions, but each reaction can only be used once per round.
 - Actions can only be used once per turn unless they have the _Repeatable_ tag